Allocating Resources for Wallarm NGINX Node¶

 helm install --set controller.wallarm.postanalytics.arena='1.0' <INGRESS_CONTROLLER_RELEASE_NAME> wallarm/wallarm-ingress -n <KUBERNETES_NAMESPACE>

-Allocating Resources if Using All-in-One Installer¶
+Allocating resources if using All-in-One installer¶

-The sizing of wstore memory is controlled using the SLAB_ALLOC_ARENA
+The sizing of wstore memory is controlled using the SLAB_ALLOC_ARENA attribute in the /opt/wallarm/env.list configuration file.
+To allocate memory:

 -